TOD-theses/paper-T-RACE/main.typ

 In Ethereum, tokens are assets managed by contract accounts @chen_tokenscope_2019.
 The contract account stores which address holds how many tokens.
 There are several token standards that a contract account can implement, allowing standardized methods to interact with the token.
 For instance, the ERC-20 standard defines a `transfer` method, which allows the holder of a token to transfer the token to someone else @vogelsteller_erc-20_nodate.

 = Transaction order dependency
-In this chapter we discuss our definition of transaction order simulations and transaction order dependency (TOD).
-We first introduce the idea of TOD with a basic definition and then show several shortcomings of this simple definition.
-Based on these insights, we construct a more precise definition that we will use for our analysis.
+In this chapter we discuss our definitions of transaction order simulations and transaction order dependency (TOD).
+We first introduce the idea of TOD with a preliminary definition and then show several shortcomings of this simple definition.
+Based on these insights, we construct precise definitions of TOD and our transaction order simulation.

 == Approaching TOD
 Intuitively, a pair of transactions $(T_A , T_B)$ is transaction order dependent (TOD), if the result of sequentially executing the transactions depends on the order of their execution.
-As a preliminary TOD definition we use following:
+As a preliminary TOD definition we use the following:

 $
   sigma ->^(T_A) sigma_1 ->^(T_B) sigma' \